Guides

 If you're interested...

 Orbital has just created a series of Taxi schema files, which contain the schemas we’ve just imported.
 You can explore these files locally.
+If you named your project demo, all the project files are in a directory called demo next to where you launched Orbital from.

-cd orbital/schema-server/projects
+cd demo/

 Taxi ships a great VS Code plugin, which provides click-to-navigate, syntax highlighting, autocompletion and more.